Primary sources and why you should use them

 - Legal and/or financial documents

 - Architectural plans or drawings

 - Historical artifacts such as clothing samples, fragments of clay, cutlery, crockery, remnants of dwellings

 How do I find primary sources?

-A history book will often refer to the letters, diaries, or accounts of historical writing, so these types of sources give you some clues as to where the author got their information.
+A history book will often refer to letters, diaries, or accounts of historical writing, so these types of sources give you some clues as to where the author got their information.
 Reading bibliographies will point you in the direction of the original texts, so you can follow the trail of breadcrumbs to the primary sources and see if they contain credible evidence.

-If you want to start at the primary source then here are some common examples of starting points for you:
+If you do want to start at the primary source then here are some common examples of starting points for you: